shopware/docs/guides/plugins/apps/starter/product-translator.md

     ```
 {% endcode %}

-Because our goal is to write a french translation to the product, the app needs to take care to avoid endless loops.
+Because our goal is to write a french translation of the product, the app needs to take care to avoid endless loops.
-To determine if the app has already written a translation once, it saves a hash of the original discription.
+To determine if the app has already written a translation once, it saves a hash of the original description.
 We will get to the generation of the hash later but we need to check it first:

 {% code title="src/Controller/ProductController.php" %}